Support the news

 Montana: Incumbent Democrat Jon Tester faces six-term House member Denny Rehberg, who is emphasizing his deep roots in the state, his experience as a small-business owner and his fiscal conservatism.
 Rehberg has a slight lead in the polls, but most analysts consider this race a tossup.

-North Dakota: Republican Rep. Rick Berg has been holding on to a small lead against Democrat Heidi Heitkamp, a former state attorney general who is trying to display her independence from Obama and is unpopular in the state.
+North Dakota: Republican Rep. Rick Berg has been holding on to a small lead against Democrat Heidi Heitkamp, a former state attorney general, who is trying to display her independence from Obama, who's unpopular in the state.
 Retiring Sen. Kent Conrad, a Democrat, decided not to run for a fifth term.

-Nevada: Incumbent Republican Dean Heller and Democrat Shelley Berkley are locked in a tight race, awash with millions of dollars spent on negative TV ads.
+In Nevada, incumbent Republican Dean Heller and Democrat Shelley Berkley are locked in a tight race, awash with millions of dollars spent on negative TV ads.
 The candidates could hardly be more different.
 Heller is a Mormon and a social conservative from a rural part of the state.
 He was elevated to the Senate after his predecessor, Republican John Ensign, departed following a sex scandal.
-Berkley, a U.S. House member representing the populous Las Vegas area, put herself through school by working as a cocktail waitress and a Keno casino game runner.
+Berkley, a U.S. House member representing the populous Las Vegas area, put herself through school by working as a cocktail waitress and a keno casino game runner.
 She has strong union support.

-In the U.S. House, Democrats have no chance of picking up the 25 seats they need to take the reins — even though Congress is unpopular and unproductive.
-The election wave in 2010 that ushered in dozens of Tea Party Republicans is unlikely to recede.
+In the U.S. House, Democrats have virtually no chance of picking up the 25 seats they need to take the reins — even though Congress is unpopular and unproductive.
+The wave election in 2010 that ushered in dozens of Tea Party Republicans is unlikely to recede.
+Many experts think the Democrats will net 10 seats, at best.

 "The success of Republicans in redrawing the district lines of some vulnerable members, especially freshmen, has made it a very heavy lift for Democrats to get into the majority," says Thomas Mann, a longtime political scholar at the Brookings Institution in Washington.

 Many of those lawmakers have become household names.
 For instance, there's onetime GOP presidential contender Michele Bachmann of Minnesota.
-Bachmann barely scrapped by to hold on to her seat and grab a fourth term against challenger Jim Graves, a Democratic businessman in his first political campaign.
+Bachmann is scrapping to hold on to her seat and grab a fourth term against challenger Jim Graves, a Democratic businessman in his first political campaign.

 There's also Allen West, a Tea Party favorite in Florida, who is running in a new district this year after state GOP mapmakers initially put him in a more Democratic district.
 West, a retired Army officer and one of two black Republicans in the House, hit the headlines earlier this year after claiming at a town hall meeting that more than 78 House Democrats are "communist."
 Challenging West is Patrick Murphy, a Democrat and first-time candidate who worked for his family's construction company doing restoration work after the BP oil spill.

-In Illinois, GOP incumbent Rep. Joe Walsh lost to Democrat Tammy Duckworth.
-Earlier this year, Walsh complained that Duckworth, an Iraq War veteran who lost both of her legs in a helicopter crash, was talking too much about her military heroics.
+In Illinois, GOP incumbent Rep. Joe Walsh is down in the polls against Democrat Tammy Duckworth.
+Earlier this year, Walsh complained that Duckworth, an Iraq War veteran who lost both her legs in a helicopter crash, was talking too much about her military heroics.
 Duckworth responded by releasing a list of Walsh's bombastic remarks, which she called his "greatest hits."

 Moments For History

 NPR's Rudin notes that the House races present any number of opportunities for "firsts."
-In New Hampshire, Democrats Carol Shea-Porter and Ann McLane Kuster have defeated their GOP male incumbents.
-Now, the state's entire congressional delegation, including its two senators, will be composed of women.
+In New Hampshire, Democrats Carol Shea-Porter and Ann McLane Kuster are running to unseat the GOP male incumbents.
+If both women win, the state's entire congressional delegation, including its two senators, would be composed of women.

 And in Massachusetts, there could be another moment ripe with history.
 Democrat Joe Kennedy III is running to fill the House seat long occupied by the retiring Frank.
 If Kennedy defeats businessman and Marine Corps reservist Sean Bielat, it would mark the return to Congress of the storied Kennedy family after the death of Sen. Edward Kennedy in 2009 and the departure of his son, Patrick, from the House in 2010.

-Finally, in Utah, Republican Mia Love, who is black and Mormon, has been groomed for big things by GOP leaders and got a prominent slot at the national convention this year.
-She lost to incumbent Democratic Rep. Jim Matheson.
+Finally, in Utah, an African-American and Mormon woman named Mia Love has pulled ahead of incumbent Democratic Rep. Jim Matheson in the weeks before the election.
+Love, the mayor of Saratoga Springs, has been groomed for big things by GOP leaders and got a prominent slot at the national convention this year.

 On The Radar